vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 2. If the CLI is not installed, follow the [instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for your environment.
-    Note that the labs have been written for v6 of the CLI.
+    Note that the labs have been written for version 6 of the CLI.

 1. To view more information about each task, use the `--help` flag.
     For example, use the following command to find more information